• Skip to primary navigation

 This "chickpea water" has been gaining popularity in recent years as an egg replacement in vegan baking and cooking.

-Its starchy properties allow it to work as a binder, and it can be used to replace whole eggs as well as egg whites in a variety of recipes.
+Its starchy properties allow it to work as a binder, mainly to replace whole eggs as well as egg whites in a variety of recipes.

 Typically, 3 tablespoons of liquid aquafaba is equivalent to 1 whole egg and 2 tablespoons is equivalent to 1 egg white; however, these are just estimates.

-Although little is known about its nutritional makeup, the website Aquafaba.com notes that 1 tablespoon of aquafaba contains between 3 and 5 calories.
+From a nutritional value, the website Aquafaba.com notes that 1 tablespoon of aquafaba contains between 3 and 5 calories.

-How to gather aquafaba from a can of chickpeas
+How to gather it from a can of chickpeas

 First, place a mesh strainer over a small mixing bowl with pour spout.